Καλωσορίσατε στην ιστοσελίδα μας!

 - The 3D BioPrinter group is on a roll!
 The successful interface of the hardware and software modules is opening up doors for research activities in many areas of additive manufacturing (aka 3D printing).
 Information will be uploaded and shared as appropriate.Since the majority of this group are high speed racing enthousiasts, all I can say to them is Start Your Engines!

 - The 3D BioPrinter project successfully printed their first single layer component using their first dispenser design based on FDM and PLA built material on Jan.
 14, 2104 and a few days later they had real components - the two cups on the right.
-Gentlemen congratulations!
+Congratulations!

 - Chris Abrego and Prashanth Ravi passed their PhD diagnostic examination, the first examination towards the doctoral program in January 2014.
-Congratulations are in order!
+Congratulations and keep up the great work!

 - Salman succcessfully pesented and defended his doctoral research proposal (aka PhD Comprehensive) in December 2013.
-His research proposal is titled On Improving Surgical Outcomes of Partial Thickness Corneal Endothelial Keratoplasty
+His research proposal is titled On Improving Surgical Outcomes of Partial Thickness Corneal Endothelial Keratoplasty.
+Congratulations!

-- Reggie successfully presented his masters project in December 2013 titled Modeling and Analysis of a Thermoelectric Cooler for Localized Application
+- Reggie successfully presented his masters project in December 2013 titled Modeling and Analysis of a Thermoelectric Cooler for Localized Application.
+Congratulations!

-- Adil successfully presented his masters project in December 2013 titled IntestineBot: Conceptual Design and Preliminary Analysis of an Intestine Robot
+- Adil successfully presented his masters project in December 2013 titled IntestineBot: Conceptual Design and Preliminary Analysis of an Intestine Robot.
+Congratulations!

-- Musab successfully presented his masters project in November 2013 titled Investigation of LabVIEW- sbRIO for a MagLev Device for Teaching and Research
+- Musab successfully presented his masters project in November 2013 titled Investigation of LabVIEW- sbRIO for a MagLev Device for Teaching and Research.
+Congratulations!

 BioMEMS: Visitors interested in the research work on Micromanufacturing, BioMEMS and more specifically on Femtosecond Laser MicroManufacturing and Hot Embossing Microreplication Microfabrication are encouraged to visit the MicroManufacturing and BioMEMS lab website where details of the research and manufacturing facilities are provided.